EGOT: Scott Rudin

 American film, television, and theatre producer Scott Rudin (born 1958) received his fourth distinct award in 2012.
-Between 1984 and 2021, Rudin received a total of 21 awards making him, together with Alan Menken, the person with the most awards won among the people who have won all four awards in competitive categories.
-Rudin is the first winner who is primarily a producer.
+Between 1984 and 2021, Rudin received a total of 21 awards, tying with Alan Menken for winning the most competitive EGOT awards.
+Rudin is currently the only EGOT winner who is solely a producer and did not win any of his four awards for a creative endeavor (i.e. singing, writing, acting).